thorrak/fermentrack/docs/docs/index.md

 * Fuscus support (v3)
 * Support for "modern" (non-legacy branch) controllers (v3)

-A full table of controllers/expected hardware is available at
+A full table of controllers/expected hardware availability is available [in the documentation](hardware/index.md).

 ## Requirements